ogamespec/gc-ipl/README.md

 <br>
 Important Note: Bootrom is encrypted itself.
 Decryption is done by MX chip, during block reading of bootrom data.
 Encryption algorithm was reversed by segher : <a href='Descrambler.md'>Descrambler</a>

-Also Bootrom contain two sets of raster fonts.
+Also Bootrom contains two sets of raster fonts.
 One for ANSI charset and another for SJIS:<br>
 <img src='http://gcdev.narod.ru/font_00.jpg'> <img src='http://gcdev.narod.ru/font_03.jpg'><br>
 These fonts are rarely used by some games.
 Font data is <b>not</b> encrypted.<br>
 <br>